gabe00122/personal-site/src/posts/valm.md

 Some of the earliest applications of RL to LLMs with RLHF were based on PPO, with InstructGPT being explicitly PPO-based.
 Since then, GRPO has removed the critic and popularized LLM RL reasoning training at scale, becoming the dominant baseline.
 More recently, the literature has split between a "critic-free is enough" camp (GRPO, RLOO, GSPO, and REINFORCE++) and a "bring the critic back" camp (VC-PPO, VAPO, AsyPPO mini-critics, and GenAC).

-The core thesis of this post is that early LLM PPO implementations were limited by the quality of their value estimates, but value approximation itself remains a promising technique if the architecture can make value prediction cheap and accurate.
+The thesis of this post is that early LLM PPO implementations were limited by the quality of their value estimates, but value approximation itself remains a promising technique if the architecture can make value prediction cheap and accurate.

 GRPO has the advantage of not requiring a critic, but it can only generate a sequence-level baseline, and it does so at the cost of sacrificing prompt diversity.
 Despite these advantages GRPO struggles in comparison to PPO on classis RL environments (https://arxiv.org/pdf/2511.03527).
 By contrast, a good value function doesn't just learn the expected return for an entire sequence; it is a learned heuristic for every partial sequence.
 In principle, that heuristic can use information from the model’s own representation of the state, learn from a single rollout without a group, and utilize information from state transitions through bootstrapping.